Near-death studies: Recognition and criticism

 Skeptics have remarked that it is difficult to verify many of the anecdotal reports that are being used as background material in order to outline the features of the NDE.
 Psychologist Christopher French has reviewed several of the theories that have originated from the field of near-death studies.
 This includes theories that present a challenge to modern neuroscience by suggesting a new understanding of the mind-brain relationship in the direction of transcendental, or paranormal, elements.
-In reply to this French considers the conventional scientific understanding, and introduces several non-paranormal factors, as well as psychological theory, that might explain those near-death experiences that defy conventional scientific explanations.
-However, he does not rule out a future revision of modern neuroscience, awaiting new and improved research procedures.
+In reply to this French considers the conventional scientific understanding, and introduces several non-paranormal factors, as well as psychological theory, that might explain those near-death experiences that defy conventional scientific explanations; however, he does not rule out a future revision of modern neuroscience, awaiting new and improved research procedures.

-As for prospective studies in the field of Near-death research; Kovoor and colleagues noted that there are some "methodological concerns within many of the prospective studies" mapped by their scoping review.
-They note that: "Longer-term outcomes may have been biased by clinical characteristics and comorbidities, rather than near-death experiences, and this should remain a pertinent consideration".
+As for prospective studies in the field of near-death research, Kovoor and colleagues noted that there are some "methodological concerns within many of the prospective studies" mapped by their scoping review.
+They also observed: "Longer-term outcomes may have been biased by clinical characteristics and comorbidities, rather than near-death experiences, and this should remain a pertinent consideration."
 Engmann, who discussed the AWARE-study from 2014, points out that NDE research does not fulfil quality criteria of medical studies, namely objectivity.
 Evrard and colleagues, commenting upon the current state of Near-death research and terminology, expressed less confidence in the core phenomenology of NDEs, and the NDE-model proposed by Moody, in contrast to other NDE-models.
 They also noted that it is difficult to come up with a precise definition of the NDE-phenomenon within this field of research.

-But criticism of the field has also come from commentators within its own ranks.
+Criticism of the field has also come from commentators within its own ranks.
 In an open letter to the NDE community, Ring pointed to the "issue of possible religious bias in near-death studies".
 According to Ring, the field of near-death studies, as well as the larger NDE-movement, seemed to attract a number of religious ideologies and controversies in the years leading up to the turn of the century.
-This was a development that Ring thought was unfortunate and that, in his view, had compromised the integrity of research and discussion.
+This was a development that Ring thought was unfortunate and that in his view had compromised the integrity of research and discussion.